rush-db/rushdb/docs/docs/tutorials/deployment.md

 ### Getting Started with RushDB Cloud
 1. Sign up at [app.rushdb.com](https://app.rushdb.com)
 2. Create a new project
-3. Obtain your API token from the dashboard
+3. Get your API token from the dashboard
 4. Start using RushDB APIs via SDKs or REST

 ## Option 2: Self-Hosted RushDB